Listos California Community Resilience Campaign

 Learn more on the Listos California website.

 Community Health Improvement Plan: San Joaquin County

 Recognizing the need for targeted, coordinated priorities and goals to drive change, more than 100 stakeholders contributed to the development of the Community Health Improvement Plan for San Joaquin County.
 The CHIP was created to guide collaborative, long-term efforts to address community health needs throughout the county.
-Knowing that even a well detailed plan will not fully mobilize the actions desired, the Healthier Community Collaborative asked Valley Vision to help advance priorities, goals, and strategies outlined in the Community Health Improvement Plan (CHIP).
+Knowing that even a well detailed plan will not fully mobilize the actions desired, the Healthier Community Collaborative engaged Valley Vision to help advance priorities, goals, and strategies outlined in the Community Health Improvement Plan (CHIP).